Welcome to today's edition of the Rush 24-7 podcast.

 We're watching CNN.

-My friends, I on this program have twenty-five thousand viewers at the corner of 60th in Madison in New York City.
+My friends, I, on this program, have 25,000 viewers at the corner of 60th and Madison in New York City.

-Uh they and and liberal talk radio and the regime does not want the same thing happening to the internet.
+And Liberal Talk Radio, and the regime does not want the same thing happening to the Internet.

 And net neutrality was to make sure that internet providers made equal content available to anybody visiting through their portal.